rrjavadev/SpringBoot-Liquibase-ComponentTest-With-EmbeddedPostgres/index.md

 ### How this works?

 1. As my first step, I have created a SpringBoot application called BookCatalogueApplication that uses PostgreSQL database in the backend.
 I have used Liquibase to do the database migration.
 The application has a GET /books endpoint, which returns the list of books to the consumers.
-2. I have added the dependency to otj-pg-embedded so that I could use embedded postgres database in my component tests.
+2. I have added otj-pg-embedded dependency to pom.xml so that I could use embedded postgres database in my component tests.

 ```xml
                 <dependency>